Murder of Erika Hill: Discovery

-On February 26, 2007, two men reported to police that they saw what appeared to be charred legs in the entrance of a vacant building in Gary.
+On February 26, 2007, two brothers reported to police that they saw what appeared to be charred legs in the entrance of a vacant building in Gary.
 The victim had likely died one day before.
 The body had been set on fire after death had occurred and it appeared she had not been burned at the location she was found.

 The body was of petite stature, 5 ft 4 in to 5 ft 6 in tall, and weighing 102 lb.
 She was erroneously estimated to be between sixteen and twenty-five and the date of her death was inaccurately placed at twenty-four hours earlier.
 Over 170 distinct scars were found on the face and on several other parts of the body; these may have been inflicted at different times, as they were in different stages of healing.
 The hair had been pulled back into cornrows.
 Due to the condition of the body, the color of the eyes and clothing (except for pink underwear) could not be determined.

 Due to the condition of the body, visual identification was impossible.
 The National Center for Missing & Exploited Children created three renderings of the victim depicted in life, one around the time she was discovered and the next two, a frontal and profile image in 2014.

 Identification and trial

 Erika's remains were identified in 2015.
 This occurred after Taylin Hill's daughter contacted police in Gary, Indiana claiming that she knew the identity of the unidentified victim on August 7, 2015, after she searched the internet for unidentified bodies that matched Erika's description.
 She recognized the reconstruction of the victim created by the National Center for Missing & Exploited Children to be the closest match.
 She had decided to contact authorities after a therapy session and claimed she wanted to end the "pattern of abuse."

-Taylin was arrested on September 14, 2015 and charged with first-degree reckless homicide, in addition to six additional charges of child abuse.
+Taylin was arrested on September 14, 2015, and charged with first-degree reckless homicide, in addition to six additional charges of child abuse.
 Taylin Hill was reportedly on suicide watch while being held for the trial.
 Her bond was set at $500,000.
 A preliminary hearing took place on September 22.

 Taylin Hill had previously worked in schools as a special education aide between 1998 and 2004.
 She lost her position in 2006 after she did not return from a leave of absence.
 She returned as a substitute aide in 2013 and remained employed until she was charged with Erika's death, when the school district placed her on leave.
 Many members of the community were surprised after the charges were brought forward, as she was often known to be kind and never abused the children in her care in front of others.
 Taylin Hill's family, however, claimed they had always known "something was wrong" with Hill's character.

 In July 2016, Taylin Hill pleaded guilty to three reduced charges, including child neglect and abuse.
-On November 7, 2016, she was sentenced to 20 years in prison for causing the victim's death.
+On November 7, 2016, she was sentenced to 20 years in prison for causing Erika's death.